dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### AlphaEnabled

-Wether to take into account alpha of objects when rendering ortho map.
+Whether to take into account alpha of objects when rendering ortho map.

 >Default: false